cloudmesh-community/book/chapters/class/516/syllabus-2019.md

 ## Audience

 * We recommend you know one programming language.
-* Knowledge of python if of advantage but not required.
+* Knowledge of python is of advantage but not required.
+Python is easy.

 ## Course summary